Regulators and cycle maps in higher-dimensional differential algebraic K-theory: Differential algebraic -theory

-We now turn to the construction of the differential extension $\widehat{\bK}^{0}$ which will be defined in terms of the differential algebraic $K$-theory spectrum.
-We denote the stupid truncation of a complex by $\sigma^{\geq 0}$.
+We now turn to the construction of the differential algebraic $K$-theory functor $\widehat{\bK}^{0}$ and the structure maps $R$, $I$, $a$ of a differential cohomology theory.
+The differential algebraic $K$-theory functor will be defined in terms of the differential algebraic $K$-theory spectrum.
+We denote the stupid truncation of a complex to the non-negative degree part by $\sigma^{\geq 0}$.